Article curated by Rowena Fletcher-Wood

 Some researchers have studied the distribution of plastic items in the stomachs of organisms, but because of the migratory nature of birds and the currents in the oceans, it's impossible to pin down where it all came from.
 Plastic items are found in the stomachs of animals around the globe.

-Learn more about birds.
+Learn more about Plastic pollution.

 Microplastics may be the result of big pieces of plastic that have been broken down, released from clothes fibres or deliberately included in products like body washes and hair gels.
 Because so much waste plastic is microplastics, much of the plastic waste that is all around us polluting our world is invisible; or at least until you look through a microscope.
 One research group from Plymouth did just that, and were surprised to see a sand sample littered with tiny coloured specks – microplastics.
 Although they are called “micro”, there is no agreed convention for the sizes of microplastic particles, making it impossible to measure how much of it there is out there or compare findings between different groups.
 This is partly because as microscopes get better, we can see smaller and smaller pieces of plastic.